pyeve/cerberus/docs/usage.rst

 regex
 ~~~~~
 Validation will fail if field value does not match the provided regex rule.
-Only applies to string fiels.
+Only applies to string fields.

 .. doctest::